Nuitka/Nuitka/README.txt

 This is the list of tests modified from what they are in CPython.

-*** test_class:

-    Part of the test uses the extended slicing syntax that I do not yet fully understand.

 *** test_compile:

-    Removed extended slice syntax.
     Changed func_code usage to get local consts to locals().
 Removed tests based on func_code objects.
 Remove test that uses exec to enrich the locals.

-*** test_contextlib:

-    Everything except exceptions is working.
-It uses the throw method of generators that we don't have.
-For the time being the "with" statement works, but not with generator expressions where there are exceptions.

 *** test_complexargs: